-Tony Maddox is executive vice president and managing director of CNN International, based at CNNs Atlanta headquarters.
-He is responsible for an international news and information portfolio that includes five CNN services in English; CNN en Español; the joint ventures CNN-IBN, CNN Turk and CNN Chile, as well as international newsgathering, editorial and programming oversight.
+Tony Maddox is executive vice president and managing director of CNN International, which reaches more than 286 million households and hotel rooms worldwide.
+Based at CNNs Atlanta headquarters, he is responsible for an international news and information portfolio that includes five CNN services in English; CNN en Español; the joint ventures CNN-IBN, CNN Turk, CNN Chile and forthcoming CNN Philippines and CNN Indonesia, as well as international newsgathering, editorial and programming oversight.

-In March 2011 Maddox spearheaded the launch of The CNN Freedom Project: Ending Modern-Day Slavery, a multi-platform initiative that aims to expose the horrors of modern-day slavery, and to push for change.
+In March 2011 Maddox spearheaded the launch of The CNN Freedom Project: Ending Modern-Day Slavery, an award-winning, multi-platform initiative that aims to expose the horrors of modern-day slavery, and to push for change.

 Maddox also orchestrated the ambitious Content Ownership Strategy in 2007, which outlined plans to significantly increase the number of correspondents and editorial operations worldwide.